Doomsday Predictions are Forever

 I do not propose a countervailing optimistic view that problems have been solved and population growth will never be a concern.
 Instead, we need a realistic view, one without visceral and emotional reactions, that examines facts dispassionately.

 Malthus and Erlich, however, were never held to the appropriate standard.
-While both presented logical theories based on accurate observations, their predictions never materialized.
-They raised legitimate concerns about real problems, but their theories were failures; they did not require “minor tweaks” as the heliocentric theory did.
+While both presented logical theories based on accurate observations, their predictions failed badly.
+They raised legitimate concerns about real problems, but their theories did not require “minor tweaks” as the heliocentric theory did.
 Their theories should have been abandoned and work started over.
-However, they continued to be well respected scientists, tenured professors, celebrities, etc. Their work was propped up because many want them to ultimately be correct despite massive shortcomings.
-The narrative should not prevail over the cold hard facts.
+However, they continued to be well respected scientists, tenured professors, celebrities, etc. Their work was propped up because many wanted them to ultimately be correct.
+Still, the narrative should not prevail over cold hard facts.

 https://www.worldometers.info/world-population/world-population-by-year/

-Despite failed Malthusian predictions over several centuries, we are drawn to the pessimistic view of humanity’s fate.
-We treat experts as brilliant prognosticators despite their lack of predictive success.
+Despite failed Malthusian predictions over centuries, we are drawn to the pessimistic view of humanity’s fate.
+We treat experts like Malthus and Erlich as brilliant prognosticators despite their lack of predictive success.
 We become emotionally attached to and never demand adjustments to failed theories.
 Are we seeking stimulation via real-life horror stories?

 Mix this emotional attachment with politics and we create a toxic brew.
-These days, scientific theories are adjusted to align with worldviews; because of the politics, proponents refuse to give any quarter to the other side, refuse to adjust theories to the facts.
-The broader and more important, political narrative must be protected.
+These days, scientific theories are adjusted to align with worldviews; politics means proponents refuse to give any quarter to the other side, refuse to adjust theories to the facts.
+The broader and more important, political narrative must be protected; the science will follow.

 After her election to Congress in 2018, Rep. Alexandria Ocasio-Cortez warned of imminent climate disaster within twelve years.
 Today, four years before “the end” arrives, we have forgotten her earlier idiocy and moved on to newer, less tested predictions of the same sort.